DevExpress-Examples/winforms-charts-configure-settings-for-template-series-and-series-added-manually/Readme.md

-# How to: Simultaneously configures settings for template series and series added to the chart manually.
+# How to: Simultaneously configure settings for template series and series added to the chart manually

 ![](images/series-base.png)